Celebrate the CLF and learn about your Region!

 We understand that liver disease doesn’t just affect the person with the diagnosis, but it also affects their family and friends.
 Everyone should be educated and comfortable with what they are living with, without the stigma that often accompanies it.
 Research along with patient support, education and public awareness play a huge part in strengthening our community.

 If you are looking to get involved, we host events that welcome people of all ages.
 Liver disease doesn’t discriminate; it affects those as young as newborns to older adults.
-For that reason, our events like Stroll For Liver are family-friendly events where children can participate and feel comfortable with one another.
-We are hosting our 2018 Stroll for Liver on August 25th in St. Adolph at the A Maze in Corn, as well as August 11th in Lac du Bonnet.
+For that reason, our events like Stroll For Liver are family-friendly events where children and adults can participate and feel comfortable with one another.
+We are hosting our 2019 Stroll for Liver on August 24th in St. Adolph at the A Maze in Corn, as well as August 17th in Lac du Bonnet.

 The CLF’s LIVERight Health Forums offer access to top liver experts as part of a one–day program that includes presentations on a variety of liver disease topics as well as Q&A sessions.
-We will host two LIVERight Health Forums, one in September and another in October of 2018.
-More details to follow.
+We will host two LIVERight Health Forums, one on May 25 and the second on June 8, 2019.
+Both will take place at the University of Manitoba, Bannatyne Campus.
+These are free to attend, and all are welcome!

 If you are looking for more information on our chapter, the events or programs we offer, please navigate through our regional pages and reach out to our office below!